-Something about Colonnata and its Lardo
+Something about the village of Colonnata

 Colonnata is a small town of no more than 300 inhabitants, situated among the Apuan Alps at around 540 meters above sea level, near the white marble quarries.
 Thanks to the Lardo, the number of visitors sometimes exceeds the number of residents who come by car up through the Alps every year to see this small imprisoned village wedged between the white facades of rock.

-How the Lardo di Colonnata is prepared
+How the Lardo di Colonnata is made

-Slices of Lardo di Colonnata
+Bruschetta with Lardo di Colonnata

 The cut slice of bread looks like a sole of a shoe.
 Traditionally it is lightly roasted – only the outer layer – on a bed of coals.
 The firewood (oak, chestnut, and olive) gives the bread a taste similar to the pizza cooked in a wood-fired oven.
-Something that electric oven could not ever do.
+Something that an electric oven could not ever do.

 Lardo di Colonnata is a true specialty of the winter season and is considered a poor man’s dish.
 It is substantial and energy-giving and thus has been the classic diet of marble cutters for centuries providing the energy for their back-breaking work.